jjmchew/jjmchew.github.io/LS181/02-studyNotes.md

 ## INSERT INTO
 - `INSERT INTO table_name (col1, col2, ...)
 VALUES (val11, val12, ...), (val21, val22, ...);`
+- inserting into a column that doesn't exist will return an error

 ## UPDATE
 - `UPDATE table SET col_name = new_val [ WHERE condition ]`